Leonard Graves

 which won multiple awards, including a 1954 Emmy for Best Public Affairs Program, a special Peabody award and the Freedoms Foundation's George Washington Medal.

-Graves was born in Memphis, Tennessee in 1927 and began his performing career in radio.
+Graves was born in Memphis, Tennessee in 1927.
+The son of a farmer, he was a soloist in a local church choir and began his performing career in radio.
 He joined the Broadway cast of The King and I as the Interpreter and also understudied for Yul Brynner as the King, filling in on many occasions.
 Graves took over the lead when Brynner left the show, and after a two-year run on Broadway, he joined a national tour.
+Moving to California, he performed with the Los Angeles Grand Opera Company and the San Francisco Opera, and also performed the starring roles of Julius Caesar and Macbeth with the UCLA Opera Workshop.

 Graves appeared in several motion pictures, including: